-Although our shares of Common Stock began trading on The Nasdaq Capital Market on August 24, 2021, we do not know whether a liquid market for our Common Stock will be sustained or what the trading price of our Common Stock will be and as a result it may be difficult for you to sell your shares of Common Stock.
+Shares of our Common Stock are an illiquid investment as there is presently a limited market for our Common Stock.
+We do not know whether a market for our Common Stock will be sustained or what the trading price of our Common Stock will be and as a result it may be difficult for you to sell your shares of Common Stock.

-Although our Common Stock was listed on The Nasdaq Capital Market and began trading on August 24, 2021, an active trading market for our Common Stock may not develop or be sustained, in which case, it may be difficult for you to sell your shares of Common Stock without depressing the market price for our Common Stock.
-As a result of these and other factors, including if we are delisted from Nasdaq in the future and fail to list our Common Stock on another national securities exchange thereafter, it may become difficult for you to sell your shares of Common Stock.
+There is presently a limited market for our Common Stock.
+Although we intend to list our Common Stock on the Nasdaq Stock Market, an active trading market for our Common Stock may not develop or be sustained.
+It may be difficult for you to sell your shares of Common Stock without depressing the market price for our Common Stock or at all.
+As a result of these and other factors, you may not be able to sell your shares of Common Stock at or above the offering price or at all.
 Further, an inactive market may also impair our ability to raise capital by selling our Common Stock and may impair our ability to enter into strategic partnerships or acquire companies, products, or services by using our equity securities as consideration.